 6 DEGREES OF IMPERFECT FAITH

-#1 FAITH WITHOUT HOPE
+#1 FAITH WITHOUT COURAGE

 The first degree of imperfect faith we see is from the disciples.